 The Duffer brothers have acknowledged that filmmakers like Steven Spielberg and John Carpenter loomed large in their imagination as they created Stranger Things, but so did the books of their childhood.
 Books by King were particularly formative, with the brothers saying they could devour one book in a night when they were growing up.

 So while there isn’t a Stranger Things book, there are plenty like it.
-Here are six books to read to get inside the minds of the creators and characters of Stranger Things.
+As fans gear up for Stranger Things Season 3, dropping on Netflix on July 4, here are six books to read to get inside the minds of the creators and characters.

 Underground Kingdom, by Edward Packard